Health issues that all women should be aware of

 While plenty of conditions affect both women and men fairly equally, there are a handful that can be more prevalent in women.

-Following on from International Day of Women’s Health (a day commemorated by health advocates to help raise awareness about women’s health matters) we have created a list of some of the physical and mental conditions that are often more prominent in women.
 From multiple sclerosis to mental health conditions, we look to share some of the symptoms and possible treatments, unique to the female population.

 Leading charities such as Cancer Research are at the forefront of educating women about the dangers of cancer, including how to spot the early warning signs.
 With breast and cervical cancer thought to impact over 55,000 women each year in the UK, it’s important that women of all ages try to schedule regular check-ups to help spot the disease while it’s still in its infancy.